Create a Theme

 #...

-If you do this, you should consult the base theme to discover which keys you’ll need to set to support the visual hierarchy and core block and inline elements.
+If you choose not to extend a theme, you should consult the base theme to discover which keys you’ll need to set to support the visual hierarchy and styling of core block and inline elements.
 You can also find the location of the data/themes directory on your local disk by running the following command:

 $ gem contents asciidoctor-pdf --show-install-dir